AML/KYC Resilience for Investment Migration When Primary Sources Are Unavailable

 Periodic refresh (risk-based) Full profile re-screen Document cadence and rationale

-Gaps happen—particularly in low‑transparency environments.
+Gaps happen—particularly in low-transparency environments.
 What matters is a documented approach that resists regulatory scrutiny.
-Weak SOW verification has directly contributed to sizeable penalties in enforcement actions.
+Weak SOW verification has directly contributed to sizeable penalties in enforcement actions across multiple jurisdictions.

 • Gap log: record missing items, why they are missing, and the risk impact.